A New Maximal Subgroup of $E_8$ in Characteristic $3$: Consequences

 \end{prop}

 \begin{proof} The proof is a fast computer check.
-Randomly generate elements $u$ of orders $3$, $9$ and $27$ in $F_4(3)$ until we hit each class.
+Randomly generate elements $u$ of orders $3$, $9$ and $27$ in $F_4(3)$ (given by the presentation alluded to in Lemma \ref{p:almostpres}) until we hit each class.
 (The class to which $u$ belongs can be deduced from \cite[Tables 3 and 4]{lawther1995}.)
-The Jordan blocks of the action of $u$ on the sum of $L(1000)$ and $L(0010)$ are trivial to compute then.
-From \cite{lawther1995} we obtain the class in $E_8$ to which $u$ belongs.
+The Jordan blocks of the action of $u$ on the sum of $L_{\mb X}(1000)$ and $L_{\mb X}(0010)$ are trivial to compute then.
+From \cite{lawther1995} we obtain the class in $\mb G$ to which $u$ belongs.

 However, note that there is an error in \cite{lawther1995}, due to an error in \cite{mizuno1980}, which leads to a single class having the wrong Jordan blocks in characteristic $3$.
 This is corrected in \cite{lawther1995corr}, and it concerns exactly the class $E_8(b_6)$ in the table.
 It has Jordan blocks $9^{26},7,3^2,1$ on $L(E_8)$, not $9^{25},8^2,2^2,1^3$ as stated in \cite{lawther1995}.
-With this correction, the Jordan block structure of $u$ on $L(E_8)$ determines the unipotent class to which $u$ belongs, and thus we are done. \end{proof}
+With this correction, the Jordan block structure of $u$ on $L(\mb G)$ determines the unipotent class to which $u$ belongs, and thus we are done. \end{proof}

 For completeness we do the same thing for nilpotent orbits of $\mathfrak{f}_4$.